wspace/corpus/README.md

 ## License

 This collection is licensed under the [MIT License](LICENSE.md) by Andrew Archibald.
-Submodules and mirrored projects are licensed by their respective owners.
+Submodules are licensed by their respective owners.